ShareFacebook Twitter AddThis

 Address: via Poerio 2/a

-When to go: All day from breakfast to dinner
+When to go: lunch or dinner

 If you're dreaming of a Chinese restaurant where you can indulge in some Dim Sum whilst soaking up design delights, this is the place for you.
 Take the metro (violet line) alighting at the stop for MI-Cucina di Confine.
-As you enter notice the iconic wallpaper from British fabric design house 'Osborne and Little', and enourmous lamps suspended from the ceiling adding a touch of Eastern Asian elegance.
+As you enter notice the iconic wallpaper from British fabric design house 'Osborne and Little', and enormous lamps suspended from the ceiling adding a touch of Eastern Asian elegance.

 When to go: for dinner